dipech/dipech.github.io/resources/data/blog/systems-fundamentals/text.md

 HTTP is a plain-text protocol.
 Any well-trained hacker able to hijack your packets and read/modify it.
 It's called MITM-attack (Man In The Middle).
 HTTPS is secure HTTP.
-HTTPS uses encryptions to achieve secure connections.
+HTTPS uses encryption to achieve secure connections.

 Any encryption can be symmetric and asymmetric.
 A symmetric encryption is a type of encryption that relies on symmetric key algorithms.
 You need a single key to both encrypt and decrypt some data.
 It's faster that asymmetric